openstack-archive/congress/doc/source/user/cloudservices.rst

             img_list.return_value = self.mock_images['images']
             self.driver.update_from_datasource()

 Next the test defines the tables that update_from_datasource() should construct.
-Actually, the test defines the expected value of Glance’s self.state when update_from_datasource() finishes.
+Actually, the test defines the expected value of Glance's self.state when update_from_datasource() finishes.
 Remember that self.state is a dictionary mapping a table name to the set of tuples that belong to the table.
-For Glance, there’s just one table: ‘images’, and so the expected self.state is a dictionary with one key ‘images’ and one value: a set of tuples.
+For Glance, there's just one table: 'images', and so the expected self.state is a dictionary with one key 'images' and one value: a set of tuples.

 .. code-block:: python